jconorgrogan/Building-a-benchmark-for-Theories-of-Everything/README.md

 This formalization makes explicit that understanding requires compression at multiple levels, each with its own constraints and limitations.
 A theory might be valid at Level 1 (compressing reality) but fail at Level 2 (being cognitively graspable) or Level 3 (being effectively communicable).

 The limits of science are determined not just by what patterns exist in reality, but by what patterns can survive this nested compression process while maintaining sufficient fidelity at each level.

+**Musings**

+### No Single Theory for **All** Phenomena
+It's effectively impossible to have one quintuple TTT that models the full space OOO of every observable phenomenon while satisfying simplicity, accuracy, and structural fidelity.
+Theoretical results (like Solomonoff's work and NFL theorems) show that any *computable* all-encompassing predictor can be undermined by some data sequence.
+Physically, the diversity and complexity of OOO means a single finite model would either be intractably complex or inevitably inaccurate on some parts of OOO.

+### Largest Domain that Can Be Modeled
+The best we can do is identify a largest subset O′ of observations that **are explainable by one coherent model**.
+This O′ includes all phenomena that have discernible structure or lawful regularity (so they can be **compressed**/predicted by TTT), and excludes utterly random or contradictory phenomena.
+In essence, O′ is "all the patterns we can capture in a unified way."
+A candidate for O′ in theory is the set of all computable (non-random) observation sequences, but practical considerations might restrict O′ to a certain domain or complexity range.
+Within O′, the chosen TTT can achieve good accuracy and remain of manageable complexity, whereas trying to add anything outside O′ would break these properties.